-- The CBT Toolbox: A Workbook for Clients and Clinicians by Jeff Riggenbach.
+- The CBT Toolbox: A Workbook for Clients and Clinicians by Jeff Riggenbach (Amazon)

 - Client’s Guidebook: “Activities and Your Mood” by Community Partners in Care (PDF here)

-There are many other manuals and workbooks out there that can help get you started with CBT, but these are a good start.
+There are many other manuals and workbooks out there that can help get you started with Cognitive Behavioral Therapy, but these are a good start.

 5 Last Cognitive Behavioral Activities

-Before we go, there are a few more CBT activities and exercises that may be helpful for you or your clients that we’d like to cover.
+Before we go, there are a few more Cognitive Behavioral Therapy activities and exercises that may be helpful for you or your clients that we’d like to cover.

 As readers of this blog will likely know by now, mindfulness can have a wide range of positive impacts, including helping with depression, anxiety, addiction, and many other mental illnesses or difficulties.

 Mindfulness can help those suffering from harmful automatic thoughts to disengage from rumination and obsession over these thoughts by helping them stay firmly grounded in the present.

 This is a somewhat fancy name for a simple idea that you have likely already heard of: breaking up large tasks into small steps to make it easier to accomplish.

 It can be overwhelming to be faced with a huge goal we would like to accomplish, like opening a business or remodeling a house.
 This is true in mental health treatment as well, since the goal to overcome depression or anxiety and achieve mental wellness can seem like a monumental task to those who are suffering from severe symptoms.